 Web Links:

-• Project Alladin – Promoting understanding of the Holocaust in the Muslim world and explore Jewish-Muslim historical relations
+• Project Alladin – Promoting understanding of the Holocaust in the Muslim world and explore Jewish-Muslim historical relations.

 • Yad Vashem – The World Holocaust Remembrance Center official website.